The Frosmo glossary is a dictionary of the commonly used terms in the Frosmo Platform and in web UI development more broadly.

-The multi-armed bandit is a feature for automatically managing and optimizing variation distribution for modifications.
-When enabled for a given modification, the multi-armed bandit continuously adjusts variation distribution for that modification based on how well the variations perform over time.
-This way, the multi-armed bandit automatically shows the best-performing modification.
+The multi-armed bandit is a modification case for automatically managing and optimizing variation distribution.
+Multi-armed bandit modifications continuously adjust their variation distribution based on how well the variations perform over time.
+This way, the multi-armed bandit automatically shows the best-performing variation most often.

 Negative match is a segment for visitors who do not take a specific action on a website.
 This is useful when you want to use segmentation to exclude visitors not interested in specific products or services from your target audience.

 See also: Segmentation